kellytxn/pokecoders/README.md

 # pokecoders

-An ethical shopping and rewards platform that rates fashion products based on sustainability and motivates conscious consumerism through personalized insights and real-time shopping integration.
+An ethical shopping and rewards platform that rates fashion products based on sustainability and motivates conscious consumerism through personalised insights and real-time shopping integration.

 ---